|

 Patient and Carrier testing among North African Jews

-Mutations in the gene have also been found in other groups (Jews and non-Jews), but they
+origin.
+Mutations in the gene have also been found in other groups (Jews and non-Jews),

-also be useful for carrier screening in couples without a family history of GSD.
+therefore it may also be useful for carrier screening in couples without a family

 |